 In many cases, anxiety can cause symptoms such as sweating, nausea, dizziness, heart palpitations and shortness of breath.
 In severe cases, it can also cause panic attacks and doctors may diagnose a panic disorder.
 If a person cannot overcome the stressful situation through their own efforts they may need assistance from a specialist, especially when symptoms significantly affect their life.

 In many cases, anxiety is not fixed on specific situations or things.
 Rather, the person becomes anxious about many fears, usually without concrete reasons.
 They dwell on problems such as illness, financial ruin, a car crash or any other misfortune, even though they’re unfounded fears.

 These unfounded worries make daily life appear very threatening.
 Consequently, besides constant restlessness and nervousness, problems such as sleep disorders, and dizziness can occur.
 This often affects health, performance, and relationships too.
 When this happens, experts often refer to the condition as generalized anxiety disorder.
 An estimated five percent of all people have GAD (Generalised Anxiety Disorder), and most are middle-aged.

 In most cases, the triggers that lead to an anxiety attack are related to negative past experiences.
-For this reason, drugs and mainstream psychotherapy alone will not succeed.
-You need a holistic approach, including trauma relief, relaxation techniques, breathing techniques, cognitive behavioral therapy, nutrition, and a healthy lifestyle.
+For this reason, drugs and mainstream psychotherapy alone may not succeed.
+You need a holistic approach, including trauma relief, relaxation techniques, breathing techniques, cognitive behavioural therapy, nutrition, and a healthy lifestyle.